Christoffel-Symbols/CS-Calculator/README.md

 - Need to develop a parser that can render pythonnic mathematical expression to latex in real-time.
 This, in part, can be achieved using shunting yard algorithm.
 - Develop python app further by including Weyl Tensor, Electromagnetic Tensor and visualization of geodesics, and etcetera.
-- Flask caching depending (maybe on redis) on how popular the app gets.
+- Integrate Flask caching depending (maybe on redis) on how popular the app gets.
-- covariant and contravariant bifurcation option for each tensor.
+- Add covariant and contravariant bifurcation option for each tensor.
-- Exploiting tensor symmetries to decrease calculation time and app efficiency
+- Exploiting tensor symmetries to decrease calculation time and increase app efficiency

 ## Questions